Noise Assessments Ltd

 noise assessment from pub or bar. patron and or music noise to the nearest resident.

-A noise assessment can be required by the local council for a proposed new or expanding pub or bar if there is potential to impact nearby residents from the exposure of music and patrons chatting inside though the weakest point, such as a door or window and also from outdoor seating areas.
+A Noise Impact Assessment may be required by the local council for a proposed new or expanding pub or bar if there is potential to impact nearby residents from exposure to music and patrons chatting inside, particularly through weak points such as doors or windows, as well as from outdoor seating areas.

-BS4142:2014 is the prescribed standard for assessing fixed plant sources of industrial and commercial noise on residential receptors for the UK.
-It is noted the assessment omits usage for music and entertainment noise sources, however, the method of referencing noise emissions to the background noise climate is deemed a useful tool for the assessment.
+BS4142:2014 is the prescribed standard for assessing fixed plant sources of industrial and commercial noise on residential receptors in the UK.
+While this assessment typically excludes music and entertainment noise sources, it provides a useful method for referencing noise emissions against the background noise climate, which is beneficial for comprehensive Acoustic Solutions.

-According to BS4142:2014, the following ‘Low Impact’ target should be achieved.
-It is useful to consider the exceedance of the background noise level in relation to the lower frequency bands, 63Hz and 125Hz, due to the prominent low frequency content within recorded music from the base sound.
+According to BS4142:2014, achieving the following ‘Low Impact’ target is essential.
+It is particularly useful to consider the exceedance of the background noise level concerning the lower frequency bands, 63Hz and 125Hz, due to the prominent low frequency content within recorded music from the base sound.

-Good Practice Guide for Control of Noise from Pubs & Clubs as published by the Institute of Acoustics (IOA).
+Additionally, the Good Practice Guide for Control of Noise from Pubs & Clubs, published by the Institute of Acoustics (IOA), offers further insights into effective Noise Survey methodologies.

 Enquire Now